magmide/magmide/posts/design-of-rok.md

 defining an abstract assembly language program that implements the proof checking kernel

-building parser/renderer that can translate that assembly language program (and maybe it's higher-level forms?) into some usable machine code program, possibly reusing something like llvm but also possibly just going directly into x86?
+building parser/renderer that can translate that assembly language program (and maybe it's higher-level forms?) into some usable machine code program, possibly reusing something like llvm but also possibly just going directly into x86? (at this point we're building an environment that acts like a "castle in the air", since the environment is merely stated axiomatically rather than directly inheriting its semantics from a verified lower-level host system)

 we actually have a few different possible avenues here
 - build the first version of the compiler in coq and extract to ocaml, which means we *might* have a functioning compiler sooner to use while building the self-hosting version, and we have a functional model to use while verifying the rok version. however it also means we have to implement the whole compiler twice.